natjiazhan/natjiazhan.github.io/_posts/2025-06-06-Trying-to-Get-Signals-Agent-to-Work.md

 ![Final Ouput](/images/final_output.png)

-The final classification: "electrical or mechanical source — such as an HVAC system, transformer, or motor."
+The final classification: "electrical or mechanical source, such as an HVAC system, transformer, or motor."

 Except the clip wasn’t artificial at all.
 It was natural.
 The agent had confused the structured behavior of running water with the spectral signature of a machine.

 What went wrong?
 Every tool worked as designed, but the interpretation chained those results to form the wrong conclusion.
 The agent lacked any understanding of context or environment.
 It couldn’t ask: "Is this in a building or a forest?", "Does it make sense that an HVAC system is in the middle of a forest?"
-Without that context, everything becomes a pattern-matching exercise — and water sounds, with their steady modulations, sometimes match a motor a little too well.
+Without that context, everything becomes a pattern-matching exercise, and water sounds, with their steady modulations, sometimes match a motor a little too well.

 ### What now?